Didas-git/lilybird/packages/docs/src/content/docs/modules/handlers/simple/application-commands.md

 ---
 title: Handling Application Commands
-description: How to use Lilybird's handlers for application commands.
+description: How to use Lilybird's simple handlers for application commands.
 sidebar:
   order: 0
 ---

-Currently the `@lilybird/handlers` package provides only one way of handling application commands, however, I can assure you there are more to come.
+The `@lilybird/handlers` package includes a Simple handler for handling application commands, but more advanced options are now available.

-To be completely honest, the current API is not the greatest but was the fastest one for a demo.
+To be completely honest, this API is not the greatest, but was the fastest one for a demo.

 ## Creating a simple command